 This is the most common and probably the easiest way to do Parikrama.
 You start at a point and walk in the clockwise direction with the hill always on your right and finish at the same point.
 Depending on how fast you walk, walking Parikrama can be done in 6-8 hours not counting any rest stops you take.

 In this Parikrama, you hold a pot of milk in your hand as you walk or drive around Govardhan Parvat.
 You keep offering the milk continuously.
 Most of the time, people make a small hole in the pot and just hold it as they move.
 As you walk, you can see the lines of milk on the path.

 This is a parikrama done with a broom, where you clean as you do the Parikrama.
 The name of this parikrama itself says – the one that makes the place beautiful.
 How incredible!
 Imagine a built-in system to make sure that a place that is visited and worshipped by so many cleans itself.

 Dandvat means doing the Parikrama with your whole body.
-You lie on the floor with both hands, both feet, both knees, chest, and forehead touching the ground.
+You lie on the floor with both hands, feet, knees, chest, and forehead touching the ground.
 You mark where your hands reach with a stone and then stand at the same place to again touch your whole body to the ground.
 It is very difficult.
 After each Dandvat you do a Pranam.
 People who do this regularly take about 8-10 days to finish it.
 They do a part of it every day.

 In a great example of Ardhnarishwara, many couples do the Dandvat Parikrama together.
-Alternate Dandvats is done by the husband and the wife.
+Alternate Dandvats are done by the husband and the wife.
 This reduces the effort spent by half.
-I saw many couples doing a Dandvat, where the wife starts from where the husband’s hands reach, and then, husband stands where the wife’s hand touches the ground.
+I saw many couples doing a Dandvat, where the wife starts from where the husband’s hands reach, and then, the husband stands where the wife’s hand touches the ground.